GlobalWallet/Docs/_documentation/getting_started.md

 ---
-title: Getting Started
+title: API Reference
 position_number: 1
 parameters:
   - name:
     content:
 content_markdown: |-
-  This document covers all the technical aspects for accomplish an integration with Kibramoa API, a platform that aggregates most popular payments methods from different countries around the world.
+  The Kibramoa API allow merchants to accept payment from most popular payments methods on different countries around the world.

+  This API is designed using API REST, and supports two different types of integrations:

-  Kibramoa API provides a modern user interface called CashierUI, this application provides a visual way for the merchant’s customers to initiate and complete payments using their preferred payment options from different countries.
+  - CashierUI: a modern user interface that provides a visual way for the merchant’s customers to initiate and complete payments using their preferred payment options from different countries.

+  - Direct API: set of endpoints that provides all required data to display all available payment options and initiate the payment directly on Kibramoa systems.

-  ### Boarding
+  ### Merchant Boarding
-  {: .info }

   Kibramoa boarding will setup a basic merchant account for access to all the payment options in different supported countries,